• Skip to main content

 Phyllo dough, grated mozzarella, crumbled feta cheese, parsley and oil in separate bowls on a light background.

-Phyllo Dough: This is a super thin pastry dough that we use very often to make borek recipes.
-Traditionally, all Turkish boreks are made with a special dough called yufka, which is thin, soft and flexible.
+Phyllo Dough (Filo): This is a super thin pastry dough that we use very often to make borek recipes.

 Cheese: We use a mixture of feta cheese (Turkish beyaz peynir) and grated mozzarella.
 They go really well together in these crispy pastries.
 You can get creative and make a cheese mixture with Turkish cottage cheese called lor peyniri, halloumi cheese (hellim peyniri) and Turkish kasar cheese.